A meta example: After years of waiting, Nintendo has finally released an English version of MOTHER 1 under the name Earthbound Beginnings.

 Reading the text, "Ness gained 200,000 exp.", is enough to make anyone's mouth hang open for about 10 seconds.

-Another meta example: After all these years of pleading and begging, Nintendo finally managed to secure all licenses required to rerelease Earthbound to America on Virtual Console.
+Another meta example: After all these years of pleading and begging, Nintendo finally managed to rerelease Earthbound to America on Virtual Console.
 The unwavering desire of the fans is something to admire.

 Salsa gets one within the same scene, when he issues the command to make the Drago knock a stuttering Fassad/Yokuba into next week.
-And later, the little monkey gets another when he deactivates the Ultimate Chimera.
+And later, the little monkey gets another by deactivating the Ultimate Chimera.

 And then there's the battle where the band DCMC storms in and helps the party by smashing the last three Porky mechs and finishing the battle.
 There's just something about the Mother series and awesome bands.